iamkyrin/iamkyrin/README.md

 ## 📈 Goals for 2025

 - Build a portfolio website
-- Get a front-end job
+- Get a MERN Stack job
 - Contribute to open source
 - Master Node.js and learn TypeScript
 - Land an internship/junior dev role